MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ## Prerequisites
 In order to complete this walkthrough the following items need to be in place.

-- Windows Server 2016 TP3 or later configured with the Windows Server Container Feature.
+- Windows Server 2016 TP3 or later configured with the Windows Server Containers Feature.
 If you have completed the setup guide, this is the VM that was created in Azure or Hyper-V.
 - This system must be connected to a network and able to access the internet.

 If you need to configure the container feature, see the following guides: [Container Setup in Azure](./azure_setup.md) or [Container Setup in Hyper-V](./container_setup.md).